-I am Professor of Geography and Urban Studies (August 2018 onward) and have been teaching at the London School of Economics and Political Science since 2008.
+I am Professor of Geography and Urban Studies and have been teaching at the London School of Economics and Political Science since 2008.
 My research centres on the critical analysis of the political economic dynamics of speculative urbanisation, the politics of redevelopment and displacement, gentrification, housing, the right to the city, and mega-events as urban spectacles, with particular attention to Asian cities.

 I have recently published an edited volume Global Gentrifications: Uneven Development and Displacement

 (Policy Press, 2015) and a monograph Planetary Gentrification

 (Polity Press, 2016), all part of collaboration with Loretta Lees (University of Leicester) and Ernesto López-Morales (University of Chile).
 The publication of these books emanated from a series of workshops Towards an Emerging Geography of Gentrification in the Global South